BlackIron Financial

 Traditional Group High Medium Medium 5+ employees, stable team

-Level-Funded Medium High Medium 5–50 employees, healthy group
+Level-Funded Medium High Medium 5–50 employees, healthier group

 ICHRA High High High Any size, flexible workforce